kemalat/microservices-kafka-mq/README.md

 This proof of concept application demonstrates how to utilize Apache Kafka as messaging queue/bus between Java Spring based microservices to achieve event-driven architecture.

-## spring-kafka

-`spring-kafka` introduces Spring concepts to Kafka-based messaging solution development.
-High level abstraction for sending messages to Kafka is provided by `KafkaTemplate`.
-Application which will create work orders should insantiate `KafkaTemplate` by passing the message object and call send function.
-Other applications that are supposed to process work orders should register `@KafkaListener` callback.
-Spring Kafka support has the very similar model as the JMS support in the Spring Framework for RabbitMQ support in Spring AMQP.

 ## Publish-Subscribe Model
 By means of Publish-Subscribe Model, multiple publishers publish messages to topics hosted by brokers.
 Those brokers can be subscribed to by multiple subscribers.
 A message is broadcasted to all the subscribers of a topic.
 In our demonstration we start only one broker.
 Subscribers of Kafka broker are our microservices(order and invocing).